 Session 6: B cell biology in health and disease

-- 14:00 Ad Koets, Wageningen Bioveterinary Research, Netherlands
+- 14:00 Exploring the role of antibodies in diagnosis and control of mycobacterial infections. - Ad Koets, Wageningen Bioveterinary Research, Netherlands

 - 14:30 Immunoglobulin gene lineage trees and lineage tree-based analyses - Ramit Mehr, Bar-llan University, Israel